 The rental market in Stockholm is highly regulated, with a long waiting list.
 Property prices in Stockholm are high and are generally considered to be overvalued.

-Most expats rent accommodation in Stockholm and leverage their network of local friends to find a place to stay in the city.
-Subletting is very common, but downsides include having to relocate when the short sublet contract is over, so expats taking this route may end up having to move multiple times a year.
+Most expats rent accommodation in Stockholm.
+Since it’s fairly challenging to find a first-hand rental apartment, expats will rely on their network of local friends to find a place to stay in the city.
+Subletting is quite common in Stockholm, but downsides include having to relocate when the contract is over, so if you take this route, you may have to move multiple times a year.

 Types of accommodation in Stockholm

-Apartments are the most common form of expat housing for people living in Stockholm.
-Most apartments are unfurnished, but basics such as bathroom and kitchen fittings are provided.
+Apartments are the most common type of housing in Stockholm.
+Most are unfurnished but include basic features like bathrooms and kitchens.

 Finding accommodation in Stockholm